-Solvent-based paint is often not suitable for recycling.
-In some cases, the paint may be in the form of skins or sludge, of an undesirable color, contaminated or of the wrong chemistry for paint recycling.
+Oil-based paint is often not suitable for recycling.
+In some cases, the paint may be in the form of skins or sludge, of an undesirable color, contaminated, or of the wrong chemistry for paint recycling.
 In addition, Federal VOC Regulations set stringent limits on certain chemical constituents, which tend to be found in higher concentrations in older paints, making them difficult to recycle.
-Finally, the market for recycled solvent-based paint is significantly smaller than that for water-based products and demand continues to decline.
+Finally, the market for recycled oil-based paint is significantly smaller than that for water-based products and demand continues to decline.
 Due to their high solvent content, these products are suitable for energy recovery as an alternative energy source in applications such as permitted incinerators.

-In 2022, 87,112 litres of solvent-based (alkyd) paint and paint from aerosol containers were blended with other fuels and utilized as an alternative energy source in waste-to-energy applications.
+In 2023, 93,083 litres of oil-based (alkyd) paint and paint from aerosol containers were blended with other fuels and utilized as an alternative energy source in waste-toenergy applications.